International Affiliations/Foreign Engagements Guidance

 - International visitor and affiliate questions should be directed to researchsecurity@lbl.gov.

-- Certain Affiliates who provide uncompensated research support to their hosts (generally graduate students and post docs) and have funding from a country of risk may be restricted and require DOE approval in order to participate at Berkeley Lab.
+- Certain Affiliates who provide uncompensated research support to their hosts (generally graduate students and post docs) and have funding from a Country of Risk may be restricted and require DOE approval in order to participate at Berkeley Lab.

 DOE Order 486.1A prohibits Berkeley Lab employees and some affiliates from participating in Foreign Government Talent Recruitment Programs, as well as other activities sponsored or affiliated with the government of a country of risk.